nikhil2001-create/Asic-Design-Class/README.md

 ![image](https://github.com/user-attachments/assets/49f1ed28-c601-4954-a3aa-077a2c650650)

-The switching threshold Vm is like a critical voltage level for a component called a CMOS inverter.
-It's the point at which this inverter switches between sending out a "0" or a "1" in a computer chip.
-This the point where both PMOS and NMOS is in saturation or kind of turned on, and leakage current is high.
-If PMOS is thicker than NMOS, the CMOS will have higher switching threshold (1.2V vs 1V) while threshold will be lower when NMOS becomes thicker.
+The switching threshold (Vm) of a CMOS inverter is the voltage where it switches between outputting "0" or "1."
+At this point, both PMOS and NMOS are in saturation, and leakage current increases.
+If PMOS is thicker than NMOS, the threshold is higher (e.g., 1.2V vs 1V), and the threshold lowers as NMOS becomes thicker.
+In this state, both transistors are on, allowing direct current flow from VDD to ground (leakage current).

-At this point, both the transistors are in saturation region, means both are turned on and have high chances of current flowing directly from VDD to Ground called Leakage current.

 To find the switching threshold